User-Varun/forkify/README.md

-Forkify project
+# Forkify project

-recipe application with custom recipe upload :)
+Recipe application with custom recipe upload :)

-other features includes :-
+# other features includes :-

-bookmarking your recipe
+- bookmarking your recipe

-searching for recipes from over 10000 recipes
+- searching for recipes from over 10000 recipes

-pagination for convenient browsing experince
+- pagination for convenient browsing experince

-and others...
+- and others...